prophet7821/task_attack_backend/README.md

-# ByteBloom Blog Platform
+# ByteBloom Blog Platform(Backend)

 ## Description
 Bytebloom is where users can sign up, log in, and post articles.
 The platform allows users to view all posts and filter them by author.
-The backend is built using NestJS, and the frontend uses Next.js 14 with TypeScript.
+The backend is built using NestJS, which is a framework built on Node & Express.

 ## Tech Stack
 - **Backend**: NestJS